Lotti Brown header

 If you'd like to get started with your own nature journal journey, you can get my FREE 'Getting Started with your First Nature Journal' PDF guide here...

-I also have a short course 'Imperfect Nature Journaling' to give you lots of ideas for what to nature journal about and how to nature journal in your own way - find out more here...
+I also have a course 'Imperfect Nature Journaling' to give you lots of ideas for what to nature journal about and how to nature journal in your own way while deepening your connection to nature - find out more here...

 Print Friendly and PDF